 A question that many fantasy players ask themselves is whether or not they should worry about bye weeks when drafting.
 From experience, I usually try to make sure that my backups don’t have the same bye weeks as my starters if possible but I will not pass on a backup I like because he has the same bye week as one of my starters.
+To be honest the only time I ever really worry about bye weeks is when I’m figuring out my Fanduel strategy that week.
 Injuries will happen, players will surprise or disappoint and by the time your starter’s bye week arrives, you will likely have picked up another backup on waivers.
 Some people have asked me whether or not it matters if your starters are all off in the same week or if your starters should all have different bye weeks.
 My initial impression was that it did not matter enough to worry about but I decided to test it out.

 The hardest part of this analysis was to figure out how to test this in order to find out the impact different bye weeks strategies have on fantasy wins.
 Using statistics from last season, I created an average team of 14 players (2 QB, 4 RB, 6 WR and 2 TE) who played all 16 games.
 For example I took a quarterback who finished in the top 12 and a backup quarterback who was in the 13 to 24 range.
 I tried to choose players who were in the middle of those ranges when possible.
 I took these players exact statistics from the first 16 weeks of the season but moved around the bye weeks in order to be able to test different strategies.
 I then created five teams with all the same players but those players had bye weeks at different times.
 Here are the five teams I created: